Azure/azure-cosmos-dotnet-v2/Readme.md

-# Microsoft Azure .NET SDK
+# Microsoft Azure Cosmos DB .NET SDK

 Welcome to the repo containing all things .NET for the Azure Cosmos DB API which is published with name [Microsoft.Azure.DocumentDB](https://www.nuget.org/packages/Microsoft.Azure.DocumentDB/).
 For documentation please see the Microsoft Azure [link](https://docs.microsoft.com/en-us/azure/cosmos-db/documentdb-sdk-dotnet).